encolajs/encolajs-enforma/docs/field-forms/enforma-field.md

-# EnformaField
+# `<EnformaField/>` Component

+<TabNav :items="[
+{ label: 'Usage', link: '/field-forms/enforma-field' },
+{ label: 'API', link: '/field-forms/enforma-field_api' },
+]" />

 `EnformaField` is the core component for rendering individual form fields.
-It handles state management, validation, and UI rendering for a single/multiple form input.
+It handles state management, validation, and UI rendering for a single form input.

+This component automatically connects to the form state management system to track:

+- Field value
+- Validation state
+- Dirty state (whether the field has been changed)
+- Touched state (whether the field has been interacted with)

 ## Basic Usage